 Fruit is naturally low in calories.
 (And because of the fibre, your body absorbs fewer calories than you would if you ate a fibre-less item with same amount of calories!)

-While fruit does have sugar (called fructose), it is a naturally slow burning sugar and reacts differently in your body when packaged in a whole piece of fruit.
-Where sugar comes from matters.
+Fruit has sugar (fructose – which is slow burning and reacts differently in your body when packaged in a whole piece of fruit).
+Not all sugar is bad.